Pylons/pyramid/docs/narr/viewconfig.rst

   of being invoked if no other route was matched.
 This is when the request/context pair found via :term:`resource location` does not indicate it matched any configured route.

-``accept``
-  A :term:`media type` that will be matched against the ``Accept`` HTTP request header.
-  If this value is specified, it must be a specific media type, such as ``text/html``.
-  If the media type is acceptable by the ``Accept`` header of the request, or if the ``Accept`` header isn't set at all in the request, this predicate will match.
-  If this does not match the ``Accept`` header of the request, view matching continues.

-  If ``accept`` is not specified, the ``HTTP_ACCEPT`` HTTP header is not taken into consideration when deciding whether or not to invoke the associated view callable.

-  See :ref:`accept_content_negotiation` for more information.

-  .. versionchanged:: 1.10
-      Media ranges such as ``text/*`` will now raise :class:`pyramid.exceptions.ConfigurationError`.
-      Previously these values had undefined behavior based on the version of WebOb being used and was never fully supported.

 ``request_type``
   This value should be an :term:`interface` that the :term:`request` must